Skip to content

 Can Hanabi carry games?

 Yes, but only if you reach late game with at least three core items.
 Hanabi can’t carry early-game snowball matches because she has no dash and no burst, so if your team falls behind by 8,000 gold before minute 10, switching to a more proactive marksman is usually the right call.
-We saw Hanabi solo-carry seven of our 22 matches when given a clean farm phase.
+Given a clean farm phase, she can absolutely take over the late game.

 How do you position Hanabi in teamfights?

 Stay 6 to 8 meters behind your front line and target the closest enemy your tank engages, not the enemy carry directly.
 Skill 1 bounces will reach the back row through your primary target.
-Overextending to chase the enemy carry is the most common Hanabi mistake we saw across our test games, and it usually ends with her caught by an assassin and bursted.
+Overextending to chase the enemy carry is the most common Hanabi mistake, and it usually ends with her caught by an assassin and bursted.

 What is the best skin for Hanabi?